 - a.
-ATC shall report observed pilot deviations from the Traffic and Flight Procedures contained in Subsection 4 and from the Helicopter Operating Procedures contained in Subsection 5 to LAWA's Airport Noise Complaint Response Office (ANCRO) at 64-NOISE (646-6473). - b.
-LAWA's Environmental Management Division will track aircraft operations deviating from Subsections 3 and 4 contained herein.
-ANCRO will receive and record all reported and observed deviations from Subsections 5, 6, and 7 contained herein.
-The responsible Bureau will contact, as appropriate, LAWA Management, the FAA, aircraft owners, pilots, airline officials, community complainants or others concerning such deviations. - c.
-The Environmental Management Division will, in cooperation with the FAA, airline and pilot user groups, and other LAWA offices, prepare and, as necessary, revise the Aircraft Noise Abatement Operating Procedures and Restrictions set forth herein.
+ATC shall report observed pilot deviations from the Traffic and Flight Procedures contained in Subsection 4 and from the Helicopter Operating Procedures contained in Subsection 5 to LAX Airport Operations Noise Complaint line at 64-NOISE (646-6473). - b.
+LAWA's Environmental Services Division will track aircraft operations deviating from Subsections 3 and 4 contained herein.
+LAX Airport Operations will receive and record all reported and observed deviations from Subsections 5, 6, and 7 contained herein.
+LAWA's Environmental Services Division will contact, as appropriate, LAWA Management, the FAA, aircraft owners, pilots, airline officials, community complainants or others concerning such deviations. - c.
+The Environmental Services Division will, in cooperation with the FAA, airline and pilot user groups, and other LAWA offices prepare and, as necessary, revise the Aircraft Noise Abatement Operating Procedures and Restrictions set forth herein.